robertodoering/twitter_webview_auth/README.md

 - Get access to the [Twitter API](https://developer.twitter.com/en/docs/twitter-api/getting-started/getting-access-to-the-twitter-api) and create a 'Standalone App' in the [Twitter developer portal](https://developer.twitter.com/en/portal/projects-and-apps)
 - Enable `OAuth 1.0a` for your app
 - Enter a callback url.
-This can be any arbitrary url or just the scheme.
+This can be any arbitrary url or just the scheme
   - e.g. `app://`

 ## Usage